Zabolekar/jezik/README.md

 ## Requirements

-* Python 3.7 or later
+* Python 3.9 or later (we recently upgraded from 3.7 to 3.9)
 * Flask
 * PyYAML
+* pyOpenSSL

-We also use `pytest` to run the tests, `mypy` for static type checking, and `coverage.py` to measure test coverage, but they are not necessary to run the code.
+We also use `pytest` to run the tests, `mypy` with `types-PyYAML` for static type checking, and `coverage.py` to measure test coverage, but they are not necessary to run the code.

 ## Running it locally